 Your privacy is important to us.
 To protect your privacy, we provide this notice explaining our information practices and the choices you can make about the way your information is collected and used.

 Collection and Use of Personal Information

-The American Federation for Aging Research (AFAR) never sells, trades, or shares any information that we obtain from visitors or registered users of our web sites to other organizations or companies.
+The American Federation for Aging Research (AFAR) never sells, trades, or shares any information that we obtain from donors online, through mailings, or any other means of communication to other organizations or companies.
 AFAR will not send donor mailings on behalf of other organizations.
 AFAR will only share personal information once the individual has given specific permission to do so.

 When you request information, register using one of our forms, or contact us offline, we may need your specific information in order to process your registration/request and reply to your needs promptly.